-- Information on Colorado Access and Member Advisory Council roles and responsibilities - Notice of any changes to meeting logistics at least one week prior to the meeting - Assistance to support member involvement, such as accessible materials and transportation - One-on-one opportunities to meet with staff, share ideas, and ask questions - Review and update Sharepoint site to ensure accurate documentation and communication - Access to peers for education and mentoring
+- Information on Colorado Access. - Information on MAC roles and duties. - Notice of any changes to meeting logistics.
+This must be given at least one week before the meeting. - Things to support their involvement.
+This includes accessible materials and transportation. - One-on-one chances to meet with staff, share ideas, and ask questions. - Access to peers for education and mentoring.

-Decision Making and Conflict Resolution
+Decision-Making and Conflict Resolution

-The Member Advisory Council advises Colorado Access by providing recommendations to improve Colorado Access' practices and member benefits.
-Members will seek consensus before making recommendations.
-Member Advisory Council Ground Rules will be used to ensure fair conversations.
+The MAC makes recommendations.
+This helps us improve practices and member benefits.
+Members will agree before making recommendations.
+MAC ground rules will be used to ensure conversations are fair.